 School groups will receive copies of our student guide, The Path to Responsible Citizenship.
 Guides are available for elementary, middle, and high school students.

-The Center offers a variety of lesson plans, activities, and other educational resources to help you make the most of your visit.
+The museum offers a variety of lesson plans, activities, and other educational resources to help you make the most of your visit.
 Plus, our exhibits and programs are aligned with state and national standards so you can connect your NCC field trip with your classroom curriculum.

 Check out our Guide to Standards-Aligned Exhibits & Programs to learn more.